 RENTAL REDUCTION LETTER FOR COMMERCIAL LEASES PLUS NEGOTIATION DATA CAPTURE

-This letter may be used to recommend to clients to create a legally binding rental reduction and repayment letter.
+This letter may be used to assist clients to create a legally binding rental reduction and repayment letter.

 IMPORTANT INFORMATION ABOUT THIS DOCUMENT

-This letter has been designed to encourage a commercial landlord and tenant to come to an arrangement based on the Federal and State Government’s Mandatory Code of Conduct for commercial leases as a consequence of Covid19.
-The Government’s state:
+This letter has been designed to encourage a commercial landlord and tenant to come to an arrangement based on the Federal and State Government’s Mandatory Code of Conduct for commercial leases as a consequence of COVID-19.
+The Government states:

 “The Code of Conduct applies principles to negotiating amendments in good faith to existing leasing arrangements – to aid the management of cashflow for SME tenants and landlords on a proportionate basis – as a result of the impact and commercial disruption caused by the